Maltahöhe

 spring on a hilly outcrop and decided this was 'the place' and

 pitched camp.
-Soon A small Schutztruppe outpost was established
+Soon A small Schutztruppe outpost was established there and the

-there and the captain named it Maltahohe after his wife's name
+captain named it Maltahohe after

 Government official as to where the name came from.
-His reply was
+His reply was short and

-will stand fast."
-There is no record of any objection to this
+There is no record of any objection to this announcement and so the little

-announcement and so the little town was born.
 Maltahohe is a popular stay

 over place and springboard for tourists visiting